Sensirion/arduino-upt-i2c-auto-detection/README.md

 # Pitfalls

 - This library does not support more than one sensor of the same type at a time.
-- 3Data object may only be handled by reference, copy consturctor and assignment operator are deleted.
+- Instances of the class Data may only be handled by reference, copy consturctor and assignment operator are deleted.
 Of course one may copy out the DataPoints manually from the reference.